Tesla is on a roll. Are million-mile batteries and self-driving cars next?

 Those classifications make Tesla’s Level 5 pronouncements and the monikers of its autonomous driving products all the more curious.
 While futuristic ideas are a staple of the Musk mythos, implying more autonomy exists than in reality has contributed to fatalities.
 Tesla’s Autopilot and Full Self-Driving Capability (FSD), the latter of which drivers can purchase for an additional $8,000, enable automatic lane changes, parallel parking, slowing for stop signs and traffic lights, and retrieval from a parking spot to where the driver is standing.
 But even Tesla states they require an alert driver prepared to take over at any moment, which is not complete autonomy.
 It further maintains that its new vehicles contain all the hardware needed for autonomous driving, once the company readies the necessary over-the-air software updates.
 Once full autonomy happens, Tesla owners could earn extra money by adding their cars to a shared network of robotaxis.

 However, Abuelsamid says that current Tesla models aren’t designed for full autonomy, citing such missing technology as self-cleaning sensors (to remove road debris) and Light Detection and Ranging, known as lidar, which uses lasers to measure distance.
-Furthermore, a robotaxi service would require additional types of engineering that Teslas don’t have, like the ability to close doors accidentally left open, as well as anti-microbial coatings and self-sanitizing interiors, which some Level 4 test vehicles have addressed.
+Furthermore, a robotaxi service would require additional types of engineering that Teslas don’t have, like the ability to close doors accidentally left open, as well as antimicrobial coatings and self-sanitizing interiors, which some Level 4 test vehicles have addressed.

 “Reliable automated driving systems need redundancy in their systems with multiple kinds of sensors that overlap, but also have different capabilities,” says Abuelsamid.
 “Tesla has only one radar sensor on the front of the car, eight cameras, and 12 ultrasonic sensors.
 They’re relying almost entirely on cameras, which are not very good at detecting distance.
 Lidar and radar are much better at that.”